Everybody loves a wedding, and French people are no exception. But a big fat French wedding may not be exactly what you are used to.

 26. The Dancing

 Since dinner goes on for so long, the dancing doesn’t usually start until around midnight.
-The party usually goes off long into the night till 5-6 am.
+With plenty of music and dancing, the party goes on long into the night.

 The newlyweds have usually planned for a shuttle bus to go back and forth transporting guests back to their hotel lodgings, when they wish.
 No drunk driving please.